WhenTheSUNdreams/WhenTheSUNdreams/README.md

 > I love my oomfs.
 YOU KNOW WHO YOU LOT ARE!!
 HI!!!
 HERAR EMOJI HEART EMOJI HEART EMOJI GIFT EMOJI!!! /p /gen

+> Yes, I am a yumeshipper. no, I'm not gonna snap at someone who likes the same characters.
+I don't actually talk about this unless we're close friends.

 > I use tonetags almost 24/7.
 Confused what one means?
 I'm happy to explain!

 > I experience TOUCH COMFORT, despite being a digital figure.
 Essentially, I'm comforted in presence and prefer to be around people.